Office of International Student & Scholar Services

 State University of New York

-J-1 RESEARCH SCHOLARS AND FACULTY
+IMPORTANT INFORMATION For J-1 RESEARCH SCHOLARS AND FACULTYIntroduction

 The United States State Department, Bureau of Educational and Cultural Affairs, which administers the Exchange Visitor (J-1) Program requires program sponsors to notify participants of several important matters concerning the J-1 program.